Latest Country Reports

 Although the constitution and law provide for freedom of association, the government restricted this right.
 The law requires all NGOs to register with the Ministry of Justice and all foreign assistance to be coordinated through the Ministry of Foreign Affairs.
 Unregistered NGO activity is punishable by a fine, short-term detention, and confiscation of property.

-Of the estimated 106 registered NGOs, international organizations recognized only a few as independent.
-NGOs reported that the government presented a number of administrative obstacles to NGOs that attempted to register.
-Some applications were repeatedly returned on technical grounds.
+Of the estimated 112 registered NGOs, international organizations recognized only a few as independent.
+NGOs reported the government presented a number of administrative obstacles to NGOs that attempted to register.
+Authorities reportedly rejected some applications repeatedly on technical grounds.
+In October the government reported that during the year it had registered three NGOs whose primary focus was sports and leisure activities.
 Some organizations awaiting registration found alternate ways to carry out activities, such as registering as businesses or subsidiaries of other registered groups, but others temporarily suspended or limited their activities.
+Although the law states that there is a process for registering foreign assistance, NGOs were unable to register bilateral foreign assistance, due to a 2013 decree requiring such registration.

 Sources noted a number of barriers to the formation and functioning of civil society.
-These included requirements that founders of associations be citizens and that associations operating nationally have at least 500 members to register.
-Other barriers included regulations that permitted the Ministry of Justice to send representatives to association events and meetings and requirements that associations notify the government about their planned activities.
+These included regulations that permitted the Ministry of Justice to send representatives to association events and meetings and requirements that associations notify the government about their planned activities.
+A May NGO law no longer requires founders of associations to be citizens and reduced to 400 the number of members national associations must have in order to register.
+The law also permits NGOs to fundraise and nominate candidates for elected office, and it allows establishment of foreign NGOs.

 c.
 Freedom of Religion